Religion in Pristina: History

 The history behind the religion in Pristina today shows a lot of suffering within the religious communities.
-Taking into consideration the fact that Milosevic practiced brutality towards the Kosovar nationality during the last war, that brutality affected the population emotionally causing harassment and persecution by the Kosovar population against the Serb community and their monasteries in Pristina.
+Taking into consideration the fact that Slobodan Milošević practiced brutality towards the Kosovar nationality during the last war, that brutality affected the population emotionally causing harassment and persecution by the Kosovar population against the Serb community and their monasteries in Pristina.

-The Serbian Orthodox Church was the church that supported Milosevic's regime but it was the career of Milosevic which made Patriarch Payle to go public in the 1990s, criticizing Milosevic even though other members which were part of the hierarchy continued to give their support towards him.
+The Serbian Orthodox Church was the church that supported Milosevic's regime but it was the career of Slobodan Milošević which made Patriarch Pavle to go public in the 1990s, criticizing Milošević even though other members which were part of the hierarchy continued to give their support towards him.
 After the war was finished, the Serbs who were willing to work with the international community, worked under the leadership of the head of the Orthodox Church in Pristina, Bishop Artemije.
 Serb forces during the war destroyed almost everything in Pristina including numerous Islamic facilities, archives and Islamic libraries.
 This act of Serbians made influence in the citizens behaviors by destroying the Orthodox Churches all around the place.
 The reason of destroying each other's monuments was mostly because of the desire to eradicate the evidence of the others presence in Kosovo than by religious fanaticism.

 According to the Kosovo Statistics Agency, here is a chart showing the number of people within each religious community: